Code-Institute-Submissions/Geoskincare-Malaysia/README.md

      - ##### As a Frequent User, I want to check if there are any new monthly promotions/offers.
        1. Users can find the promotion section when they first enter the site.
      - ##### As a Frequent User, I want to check if there are any new skincare products.
-       2. For now, Users can check our products via our social media but in the future, we will be adding a newsletter subcribtion to inform Users about it.
+       2. For now, Users can check our products via our social media but in the future, we will be adding a newsletter subscription to inform Users about it.

 - ### Further Testing